home > core concepts > light gets brighter

 Ironically, the root of "New Light" is apostasy.
 A person - be it the Governing Body, someone from the writing department or a question from readers - shows disagreement with Watchtower truth and presents an alternate point of view.
 Regularly, the alternate point of view is not accepted, and the advocate may even become labelled an apostate.
 Yet at other times, what starts out as an apostate idea becomes doctrine, and is termed new light.
 The resultant conclusion can only be that the previous teaching was false, or potentially the new teaching is false, but either way the Watchtower was, or is, teaching apostasy.

 One must also wonder, if Jehovah wants his organisation to be clean in comparison to all others, why he waited so long to reveal important truths.
-The Watchtower holds itself and its spiritual light in high esteem.
+Watchtower holds itself and its spiritual light in high esteem.

 “Jehovah is the source of spiritual light.
 While the world remains in dense darkness the true God continues to shed light on his people.
 Increasing light from Jehovah continues to illuminate the path of his people.
 It refines them organizationally, doctrinally, and morally."
 Watchtower 2006 Feb 15 Walking in the Path of Increasing Light